bitzesty/qae/README.md

 ### Installing Malware Scanning

-Files are uploaded to S3 and then scanned with ClamAV via the vigilion service.
+Files are uploaded to S3 and then scanned with ClamAV via the Vigilion service.

 If you need to test malware scanning locally, install [Vigilion](https://github.com/bitzesty/vigilion-scanner) and set the `VIGILION_ACCESS_KEY_ID` and `VIGILION_SECRET_ACCESS_KEY` and `DISABLE_VIRUS_SCANNER` to `false` in the `.env` file.